SabVill/UserSensitivityModelling_Rewards-Punishments/README.md

 ModelsLearning_RL_MAB_Rand.ipynb

 2. Run all cells sequentially.
-3. Outputs (plots and metrics) will be generated automatically.
+3. Outputs will be generated automatically.

 ## 📊 Outputs

 The notebook produces:
-- learning curves of selected (r, p) configurations
 - evolution of user step counts over time
-- comparison between RL, MAB, and Random baseline
 - evidence of adaptation to different user sensitivity profiles

 ## 🔍 Notes